MikaNieminen/wso2am-demo/README.md

     * https://192.168.99.100:9443/publisher
     * https://192.168.99.100:9443/store

-Note that if you remove docker-compose application you will lose all statistics accumulated in mysql database.
+    Use admin user credentials to login: admin/admin Note that if you remove docker-compose application you will lose all statistics accumulated in mysql database.

 # Components